Big Boy No. 4014

 Big Boy No. 4014 was delivered to Union Pacific in December 1941.
 The locomotive was retired in December 1961, having traveled 1,031,205 miles in its 20 years in service.

-No. 4014 will be moved from its display location in Pomona, Calif., to Cheyenne, Wyo., where it will undergo restoration that is anticipated to take three to five years.
+No. 4014 is expected to move in Spring 2014 from Colton, Calif., to Cheyenne, Wyo., where it will undergo restoration that is anticipated to take three to five years.

 |Water Capacity:||24,000 gallons|

 |Gauge of Track:||4 ft.
 8-1/2 in.|